-10.6 Public Hearing and Responses to Public Comments on the Draft Plan
+10.6 Public Hearing and Comments Received on the Draft and Final Plan

 The San Antonio RFPG approved the Draft 2023 San Antonio Regional Flood Plan for submittal to the TWDB on July 25, 2022.
 The Draft 2023 San Antonio Regional Flood Plan was submitted to the TWDB on August 1, 2022.
-Following the draft submittal, two meetings were held at the request of individual stakeholders to inform the public of the RFP and notify them of the comment period:
+Following the draft submittal, two meetings were held at the request of individual stakeholders to inform the public of the San Antonio RFP and notify them of the comment period: